 Holdren concludes, “This may be the last opportunity to choose our own and our descendants’ destiny.
 Failing to choose or making the wrong choices may lead to catastrophe.
 But it must never be forgotten that the right choices could lead to a much better world.”

 In 1931, futurist H.G.
 Wells wrote of Sanger’s proposed regime, “The movement she started will grow to be, a hundred years from now, the most influential of all time.
 When the history of our civilization is written, it will be a biological history, and Margaret Sanger will be its heroine.”

 Apparently, Obama’s director of White House Office of Science and Technology Policy is prepared to do his part to sustain Sanger’s legacy.

 Given Holdren’s musings about population control, should these folks be in charge of determining who receives what medical care?

-Circling back to that same interview with Justice Ginsburg last week, here is how she defended a woman’s right to end the life of her unborn child: “The basic thing is that the government has no business making that choice for a woman.”
+Circling back to that same interview with Justice Ginsburg last week, here is how she defended a woman’s right to end the life of her baby before birth: “The basic thing is that the government has no business making that choice for a woman.”

-But in regard to ObamaCare, I doubt that Ginsburg would apply a similar standard: “The basic thing is that the government has no business making that choice.”
+In regard to the so-called “Affordable Care Act,” I doubt that Ginsburg would apply a similar standard: “The basic thing is that the government has no business making that choice.”

 The Hippocratic Oath, until recently the de facto position of medicine, established the fundamental principle that a physician should “First, do no harm.”
 Perhaps BO himself should take that oath – not that he has shown any penchant for honoring the one he took for his current job.